Bernie Sanders speech at Women's Convention prompts backlash

 "We all know how busy women leaders are, and we are grateful for the support of women like Secretary Clinton along with Sens.
 Harris, Warren and (Kirsten) Gillibrand," Mallory said.
 "Although their schedules did not allow them to join us in Detroit the weekend of October 27, they will be fighting for our shared values, as they do every day.
 Our program features more than 60 women leading in activism, organizing and advocacy, as well as grassroots leaders running for and serving in office across the country.
 We are excited to come together, to unite across our differences and to fight for the future we all believe in."

+She pointed out that the convention has over "60 speakers currently lined up.
+Only 2 are men."
+She emphasized that Waters, who is a black woman, was announced as a speaker in mid-September.

+A representative for Sanders did not immediately respond to CNN's request for comment.

-Sanders also expressed enthusiasm about the event.
+However, in a statement provided in the initial press release, Sanders expressed enthusiasm about the event.

-"I'm honored to join the women at the front lines of our struggle for economic, social, racial and environmental justice," Sanders said in a statement.
+"I'm honored to join the women at the front lines of our struggle for economic, social, racial and environmental justice," Sanders said.
 "In January, millions of women came out in an extraordinary and unprecedented display of power and resistance.
 Now more than ever, we must support the leadership of women across the country and fight together to advance our progressive agenda."

 Other speakers include actress and activist Piper Perabo, political commentator and community organizer Sally Kohn, The Young Turks reporter Nomiki Konst, co-executive director of the Indivisible Project Leah Greenberg, Michigan Democratic gubernatorial candidate Gretchen Whitmer, Michigan state Rep. Stephanie Chang, Georgia gubernatorial candidate Stacey Abrams and others.